rowanmanning/rowanmanning.com/_posts/2013-01-10-node-cluster-and-express.md

 ---
-title: Node Cluster and Express
+title: Node.js Cluster and Express
 date: 2013-01-10 20:18
 lastmod: 2013-09-21 13:54
 description: A simple tutorial on using Node.js 0.8+'s Cluster module with Express to dramatically improve app performance.